-Following obstruction of a bronchus, the circulating blood absorbs the gas in the peripheral alveoli, leading to retraction of the lung and an airless state within a few hours.
-In the early stages, blood perfuses the airless lung; this results in ventilation-perfusion mismatch and arterial hypoxemia.
-A filling of the alveolar spaces with secretions and cells may occur, thereby preventing complete collapse of the atelectatic lung.
+Following obstruction of a bronchus, the blood circulating in the alveolar-capillary membrane absorbs the gas from alveoli.
+This process can lead to retraction of the lung and an airless state within those alveoli in a few hours.
+In the early stages, blood then perfuses the unventilated lung.
+This results in a shunt and, potentially, arterial hypoxemia.
+Subsequent to obstruction of a bronchus, filling of the alveolar spaces with secretions and cells may occur, thereby preventing complete collapse of the atelectatic lung.
 The uninvolved surrounding lung tissue distends, displacing the surrounding structures.
 The heart and mediastinum shift toward the atelectatic area, the diaphragm is elevated, and the chest wall flattens.

-If the obstruction is removed, any complicating postobstructive infection subsides and the lung returns to its normal state.
-If the obstruction is persistent and infection continues to be present, fibrosis develops and the lung becomes bronchiectatic.
+If the obstruction to the bronchus is removed, any complicating postobstructive infection subsides and the lung returns to its normal state.
+If the obstruction is persistent and infection continues to be present, fibrosis and/or bronchiectasis may develop.

 The loss of contact between the visceral and parietal pleurae is the primary cause of nonobstructive atelectasis.
 A pleural effusion or pneumothorax causes relaxation or passive atelectasis.
 Pleural effusions affect the lower lobes more commonly than pneumothorax, which affects the upper lobes.
 A large pleural-based lung mass may cause compression atelectasis by decreasing lung volumes.

 Adhesive atelectasis is caused by a lack of surfactant.
 The surfactant has phospholipid dipalmitoyl phosphatidylcholine, which prevents lung collapse by reducing the surface tension of the alveoli.
-Lack of production or inactivation of surfactant, which may occur in ARDS, radiation pneumonitis, and blunt trauma to the lung, cause alveolar instability and collapse.
+Lack of production or inactivation of surfactant, which may occur in acute respiratory distress syndrome (ARDS), radiation pneumonitis, and blunt trauma to the lung, cause alveolar instability and collapse.

 Middle lobe syndrome (recurrent atelectasis and/or bronchiectasis involving the right middle lobe and/or lingula) has recently been reported as the pulmonary manifestation of primary Sjögren syndrome.